 Purpose

+As defined by HUD (24 CFR part 578), the CoC is designed to promote a community-wide commitment to the goal of ending homelessness; to provide funding for efforts by nonprofit providers, states, Indian Tribes or tribally designated housing entities, and local governments to quickly rehouse homeless individuals, families, persons fleeing domestic violence, dating violence, sexual assault, and stalking, and youth while minimizing the trauma and dislocation caused by homelessness; to promote access to and effective utilization of mainstream programs by homeless individuals and families, and to optimize self-sufficiency among those experiencing homelessness.

-heT purpose of the CoC is The purpose of the Continuum of Care is to establish a Board and to plan for how the region will achieve the requirements as specified by HEARTH through the coordination, development, and evaluation of services and housing for populations at-risk of and experiencing homelessness through planning, education and advocacy.
+The purpose of the Continuum of Care is to establish a Board and to plan for how the region will achieve the requirements as specified by HEARTH through the coordination, development, and evaluation of services and housing for populations at-risk of and experiencing homelessness through planning, education and advocacy.
 To achieve this purpose, the Board will:

 Implement the Regional Community Action Plan to Prevent and End Homelessness in San Diego, and evaluate the achievement of measures set forth in the Plan.